 One study in 2005 found that melatonin only added 13 minutes of sleep time, but that it helped people fall asleep and sleep deeper.

 While doctor-recommended doses of melatonin are considered safe, there are few safety standards in the nutraceutical industry.
 In Europe, it is sold as a prescription drug and, thus, regulated.
 In North America, it is sold as a supplement.
 As a supplement, concentrations and non-medicinal ingredients are not tested nor controlled.
 Products can vary from supplier to supplier and even by the same supplier in different batches.
 Melatonin is not FDA approved.

-I am determined to implement these tips myself.
 Sleep is important to recover from illness, exercise and even just normal day-to-day stresses in our lives.
 I will no longer take sleeping for granted.